Renault Megane Hatchback (2016 - ) MK 5 review

 Compare the Megane with rivals like the Ford Focus and Volkswagen Golf, and the Renault is a useful bit cheaper.
 Prices are more on a par with those of the Seat Leon and Hyundai i30, but they’re still very competitive.
 It’s tough to know how well the car will hold on to its value over your period of ownership, but it’s fair to say that previous Meganes haven’t exactly dazzled in this area.
 Most versions appear to be competitive with rivals on fuel consumption and CO2 emissions, with the star of the show being the 1.5-litre diesel, with official figures of 76.4mpg and 96g/km.
 All but one of the diesels do better than 70mpg, and all but the most powerful petrol gives you upwards of 50mpg.

 Take a look at the Warranty Direct Reliability Index, and you’ll be pretty happy with the prospect of how reliable your Megane should be.
 Renault sits firmly in the top half of the manufacturer rankings, and as an individual model, the Megane hasn’t done at all badly, either.
 Granted, that historic performance could count for nothing with the latest car being based on a different platform, but we’ve heard very few complaints from owners of cars that share that platform – including the Nissan Qashqai and Renault Kadjar – over reliability.
-The car is also covered by a four-year/100,000-mile warranty, which is marginally more generous than what some rivals give you.
+Renault offers a middle-of-the-road three-year/60,000-mile warranty.

 Being a Renault, you’d expect the Megane to be one of the safest cars in its class; and, indeed, the car has earned the maximum five-star rating from Euro NCAP.
 All versions come with six airbags and tyre pressure monitoring, while all but the entry-level version also have lane departure warning and automatic high/low beam lights.
 It’s strange, then, that autonomous emergency braking - standard-fit on many rivals - is left on the options list for all versions.